-What to know about working with the Team Planner view:
+Things to know about when working with Team Planner view:

-Only active tasks will show in the team planner view
+Only active tasks will show in the team planner view.

-Bars may be dragged around to even out work loads as well as move assignments from one resource to another.
+Bars may be dragged back and forth to even out work loads as well as move assignments from one resource to another.

 An unassigned task may also be moved (dragged) from the unassigned area (bottom) to a timeframe for a resource.
-The assignment would be at 100% units.
+The default assignment will be at 100% units.

-The unassigned tasks in the bottom pane are aligned with their planned start dates.
+Unassigned tasks in the lower pane are aligned with their planned start dates.

 If automatic scheduling is the task mode for a task, the task type will come into play for the assignment when moved from one resource to another.